-To go along with its strong overall grade, we awarded this nursing home a grade of A for our short-term care grade.
-Short-term care scores are based in part on a nursing home's quantity of skilled skilled healthcare professionals.
-This means a vast scope of nursing services, ranging from registered nurses to physical and occupational therapists, not to mention other types of therapy.
-Fortunately, it appear that this facility has registered nurses on staff.
-Not every facility employs these skilled professionals.
-However, according to the data they provided, they do not appear to employ physical therapists.
-The last item we looked at in this category is the number of residents who were able to leave the nursing home and return to the community.
+We also want to emphasize that this nursing home received an impressive grade of A in our short-term care category.
+Short-term care ratings are based in part on the nursing home's quantity of skilled skilled healthcare professionals.
+This includes a vast spectrum of services, ranging from registered nurses to physical and respiratory therapists, in addition to other forms of therapy.
+Fortunately, it looks like this nursing home employs registered nurses.
+Not all facilities employs these skilled professionals.
+On the other hand, based on the information they provided, they do not appear to employ physical therapists.
+Lastly, we assessed the number of patients who were able to return to the community from this facility.
 We found that 6.3 percent of this facility's patients returned home.

 Does this page answer your questions about Martha and Mary Health Service?

 This facility also earned a nearly flawless inspection report.
 It received one of our highest grades in that category with a score of A-.
 We weigh several aspects of a nursing home's inspection report in calculating these inspection ratings.
 One critical factor is deficiencies.
 It should be noted that the severity of deficiencies is arguably more important than the quantity of deficiencies, as some deficiencies can be relatively insignificant.
 This facility was assessed 6 deficiencies on its inspection report, but fortunately none of the deficiencies were considered severe.
 This means that CMS didn't consider any of these deficiencies to cause an immediate risk to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.